HaydenGalloway/startup/README.md

 - Delete the header and footer HTML since they are now represented in app.jsx.
 - Copy the JavaScript over and turn the functions into inner functions of the React component.
 - When running in production, the Simon web service running under Node.js on port 3000 serves up the Simon React application code when the browser requests index.html.

+## Startup JS Take-Aways
+- As for now, local storage is where the data is stored, but that will change.
+- You can use JS to set the default state of the app is really helpful.
+- Some instances the event listener needs to be added in the html.
+- JS helps you template and update tables.
+- You are able to do a lot by just updating local storage.